 - Extract specific report data from a CSV and save it as a CSV in Dropbox

-- Extract website enquiries from your email body and add them to a new row in an Excel file
+- Extract website inquiries from your email body and add them to a new row in an Excel file

 The options are really endless.